kpcode11/ai-agent-intern-test/README.md

 ## Known limitations

-- Demo GIF/video is not in the README yet.
 - Embeddings still depend on Gemini; chat no longer does.
 - `index.json` is in-memory.
 A vector DB would be needed at larger scale.
 - Cosine similarity only; hybrid search or a reranker would improve recall.
 - LLM eval quality still depends on Groq tool-calling.
 Tightened assertions may fail some paraphrases; that is preferred to a rubber-stamp grader.
 - Order data is a static JSON file, lookup-only.
 The agent must not claim refunds or cancellations were completed.

-Before production: add an identity check beyond “has an order ID”, a real OMS API, fallback chat models, and red-team tests for prompt injection.
+Before production: add an identity check beyond "has an order ID", a real OMS API, fallback chat models, and red-team tests for prompt injection.